A Framework for Safe Probabilistic Invariance Verification of Stochastic Dynamical Systems: Abstract

 \section{Abstract}

 Ensuring safety through set invariance has proven to be a valuable method in various robotics and control applications.
 This paper introduces a comprehensive framework for the safe probabilistic invariance verification of both discrete- and continuous-time stochastic dynamical systems over an infinite time horizon.
-The objective is to ascertain the lower and upper bounds of the liveness probability for a given safe set and set of initial states.
-This probability signifies the likelihood of the system remaining within the safe set indefinitely, starting from the set of initial states.
+The objective is to ascertain the lower and upper bounds of liveness probabilities for a given safe set and set of initial states.
+The liveness probability signifies the likelihood of the system remaining within the safe set indefinitely, starting from a state in the initial set.
 To address this problem, we propose optimizations for verifying safe probabilistic invariance in discrete-time and continuous-time stochastic dynamical systems.
-These optimizations adapt classical stochastic barrier certificates, which are based on Doob's non-negative supermartingale inequality, and the equations described in \cite{xue2021reach,xue2023reach}, which can precisely define the probability of reaching a target set while avoiding unsafe states.
+These optimizations are constructed via either using the Doob’s nonnegative supermartingale inequality-based method or relaxing the equations described in \cite{xue2021reach,xue2023reach}, which can precisely characterize the probability of reaching a target set while avoiding unsafe states.
 Finally, we demonstrate the effectiveness of these optimizations through several examples using semi-definite programming tools.